JuBiotech/peak-performance/docs/source/markdown/PeakPerformance_validation.md

 where $A_{\mathrm{normal}}$ and $A_{\mathrm{skew \ normal}}$ are the estimated areas with normal and skew normal models, respectively.

-In the third stage, experimental peak data was analyzed with both $\texttt{PeakPerformance}$ (version 0.7.0) and Sciex MultiQuant (version 3.0.3) and the fraction of the obtained areas was determined as
+In the third stage, experimental peak data was analyzed with both `PeakPerformance` (version 0.7.0) and Sciex MultiQuant (version 3.0.3) and the fraction of the obtained areas was determined as

 $$
 F_{\mathrm{MQ} / \mathrm{PP}} = \frac{A_{\mathrm{MQ}}}{A_{\mathrm{PP}}}
 $$ (eqn:F_mqpp)

-where $A_{\mathrm{MQ}}$ denominates the area yielded by MultiQuant and $A_{\mathrm{PP}}$ the area from $\texttt{PeakPerformance}$.
+where $A_{\mathrm{MQ}}$ denominates the area yielded by MultiQuant and $A_{\mathrm{PP}}$ the area from `PeakPerformance`.
 Beyond the comparability of the resulting peak area ratio means portrayed in [Figure 1c](#fig_v1), it is relevant to state that 103 signals from MultiQuant (54 % of total signals) were manually modified.
 Of these, 31 % were false positives and 69 % were manually re-integrated.
 These figures are the result of a relatively high share of double peaks in the test sample which generally give a lot more cause for manual interference than single peaks.
-In contrast, however, the $\texttt{PeakPerformance}$ pipeline was only started once and merely two single peaks and one double peak were fit again with a different model and/or increased sample size after the original pipeline batch run had finished.
+In contrast, however, the `PeakPerformance` pipeline was only started once and merely two single peaks and one double peak were fit again with a different model and/or increased sample size after the original pipeline batch run had finished.
 Among the 192 signals of the test data set, there were 7 noisy, low intensity signals without a clear peak which were recognized as a peak only by either one or the other software and were hence omitted from this comparison.
 By showing not only the mean area ratio of all peaks but also the ones for the single and double peak subgroups, it is evident that the variance is significantly higher for double peaks.
 In case of this data set, two low quality double peaks in particular inflated the variance significantly which may not be representative for other data sets.
 It has to be stated, too, that the prevalence of manual re-integration of double peaks in MQ might have introduced a user-specific bias, thereby increasing the final variance.
-Nevertheless, it could be shown that $\texttt{PeakPerformance}$ yields comparable peak area results to a commercially available vendor software.
+Nevertheless, it could be shown that `PeakPerformance` yields comparable peak area results to a commercially available vendor software.